jaklob1233/IT2901---Gruppe-01-P01/README.md

 ## Functional overview
 - **Input:** \
-Audio is captured via Linphone and forwarded to the Speech to text module.
+Audio is captured via Linphone and forwarded to the speech-to-text module.

 - **Processing:**
     - Audio is divided into manageable chunks.

     - Each chunk is transcribed to text (using Vosk or Whisper).

-    - SER models (Supero or SenseVoice) analyze the same chunk for emotional content.
+    - SER models (Superb or SenseVoice) analyze the same chunk for emotional content.

     - Results (text, emotion label, and confidence score) are bundled.